The ECA Development Team

 Maitripa

-Based in Ghent (Belgium) he is the Director of the team as well taking a leading role in Triratna Ghent.
-He supports the team, liaises with other Triratna bodies, and much more
+Chair in Ghent (Belgium) he is the Director of the team, liaises with other Triratna bodies, and much more

 Alicia

-Based in Manchester, UK, she is our Racial Diversity Coordinator prioritising places outside London (which is Nika’s focus)
+Based in Manchester, UK, she is our Racial Diversity Coordinator and is supporting the Groups and Pioneers around Europe

 Buddhasamagama